salesking/json_schema_tools/README.md

 ## Object attributes from Schema

-The use-case here is to add methods, defined in schema properties, to an object.
+Add methods, defined in schema properties, to an existing class.
 Very usefull if you are building a API client and don't want to manually add methods to you local classes .. like people NOT using JSON schema